Avium Praecipuarum… historia | William Turner, 1545

 College Marketing’s Blind Spot: Ignoring Ethnic Pairing Preferences

-College marketing professionals err by overselling diversity, multiculturalism, and interracial/interethnic interactions in promotional materials—portraying campuses as places where young people will seamlessly form deep, lasting romantic bonds across ethnic lines—while ignoring or downplaying the persistent reality that many young adults (including college-bound students) strongly prefer to pair, date, and especially marry partners of their own ethnicity.
+United States college marketing professionals err by overselling diversity, multiculturalism, interracial and interethnic interactions in promotional materials—portraying campuses as places where young people will seamlessly form deep, lasting romantic bonds across ethnic lines—while ignoring or downplaying the persistent reality that many young adults (including college-bound students) strongly prefer to pair, date, and especially marry partners of their own ethnicity.

 Research consistently shows that ethnic homophily remains powerful in mate selection, even among younger, educated cohorts.
 While interracial marriage rates have risen (reaching about 19% of new marriages in recent years), the vast majority of unions—especially marriages—still occur within ethnic groups.
 Studies of college students reveal that preferences for same-ethnicity partners are particularly strong when commitments deepen from casual dating to marriage and child-rearing.
 For instance, many groups (including Euro-American men, African-American men and women, and Asian-American women) show clear in-group bias for long-term commitments.